hyundai-robotics/doc-hi6-operation/7-system/3-control-parameter/6-cordsys-reg/2-stationary-tool-crdsys.md

 When the stationary tool interpolation function is used, even if the posture of the workpiece held by the robot is changed, the moving path of the stationary tool on the workpiece can maintain the linear lines and arcs.
 As such, the stationary tool interpolation function must always be used for an operation for which the moving path of the external tool is important.

 To use the stationary tool interpolation function, you must set the stationary tool coordinate system.

 The method to set the stationary tool coordinate system is as follows.

-1. Touch the \[2: Control Parameter &gt; 6: Coordinate Registration 2: Stationary Tool Coordinate System\] menu.
+1. Touch the `[2: Control Parameter  - 6: Coordinate Registration 2: Stationary Tool Coordinate System]` menu.

 2. Select the desired tab and register the position of the stationary tool coordinate system.